 Emission maps are a crucial evidence base supporting a variety of Government policy support work at the national level.
 In particular, the maps are used as input into a programme of air pollution modelling studies.
-They also provide a spatial overview of emissions and are used to compile and report the UK gridded emissions to the United Nations Economic Commission for Europe (UNECE) Convention on Long-range Transboundary Air Pollution (CLR-TAP).
-Local area statistics are also compiled from the maps and related data.
-For example, carbon dioxide emissions from fuel use at the Local Authority level have been produced for Defra and DECC since 2005 using data from the NAEI mapping work.
+They also provide a spatial overview of emissions and are used to compile and report gridded emissions to the United Nations Economic Commission for Europe (UNECE) Convention on Long-range Transboundary Air Pollution (CLR-TAP).
+Local area statistics are compiled from the maps and related data as well.
+For example, carbon dioxide emissions from fuel use at the Local Authority level have been produced for Defra and DECC since 2005 using data from the NAEI's mapping work.
 As of March 2008, these datasets were designated as National Statistics.
-Furthermore, the emission maps provide an illustrative and intuitive tool for use by non-technical audiences and the public to find out about emissions at any point or area of interest.
+In addition, the emission maps provide an illustrative and intuitive way engaging with non-technical audiences who may wish to find out about emissions in their area.

 Uncertainty analyses have been undertaken to consider the accuracy of the emission maps for some of the major air quality pollutants and greenhouse gases.
-Quality ratings have been calculated for point source emissions, area source emissions and the overall emission distribution for each pollutant.
+Quality ratings have been used for this purpose.
 The pollutants with the highest quality ratings have a large proportion of their emissions from point sources, whereas pollutants with a greater proportion of their emissions from area sources have lower quality ratings.

 The distribution of emissions presented in the NAEI maps has been verified for key pollutants which are used in UK scale air quality modelling.
-The results for NOX show good agreement between the spatial pattern of emissions from area sources and background ambient air concentrations recorded at automatic air quality monitoring sites.
+The results for NO_X show good agreement between the spatial pattern of emissions from area sources and background ambient air concentrations recorded at automatic air quality monitoring sites.